HelpGiveThanks/HGTconfiguration/README.md

      SAVE MONEY!
 You can host several small family website project-managers and forums on one hosting plan, each with its own password for entry and various privacy levels for projects, forum topics, etc. Privacy examples: allow just parents access, or only immediate family members, or all family and friends but no strangers, etc.  You have full and easy control over privacy!
 1. Log into your cPanel: http://YOURWEBSITE.ORG/cpanel.
-1. Scroll down to Software/Services sections and click on the Softaculous icon.
+1. Scroll down to the Software/Services sections and click on the Softaculous icon.
-1. Enter 'The Bug' in the top right search box, and click on The Bug Genie.
+1. Enter 'The Bug' in the top right search box, and click on 'The Bug Genie' in the search results popup window.
 1. Click the blue 'install' button.
 1. Leave most everything as is, but change
-     1. In Directory textbox info from 'buggenie' to 'pm' for project manager.
+     1. The 'In Directory' textbox information from 'buggenie' to 'pm' for project manager.

      If you plan on hosting several family, friend, etc. collaborative websites, then type in a folder name for each followed by pm = myfamily/pm.
 The forward slash = new folder, so myfamily will be a folder containing a family's project manager in its pm folder.
      1. Leave the password as 'pass' and change it when you're finished setting up (it's just a lot easier).
      1. Change the email address to an email address associated with a Gravatar icon: https://en.gravatar.com
 1. Click the grey 'install' button.
 1. Next, scroll up and type 'vanilla' in the top right search box.
-1. Click on Vanilla.
+1. Click on 'Vanilla' in the search results popup window.
 1. Click the blue 'install' button.
 1. Leave most everything as is, but change
-     1. In Directory textbox information from 'vanilla' to 'forum'.
+     1. The 'In Directory' textbox informationrmation from 'vanilla' to 'forum'.

      If you plan on hosting several family, friend, etc. collaborative websites, then type the family's folder name followed by forum = myfamily/forum.
      1. Leave the password as 'pass' and change it when you're finished setting up.